-I believe a few people have buyer’s Stockholm syndrome and the more you go out of your way to argue a point, the further it makes them act defensively.
-In doing so, they’ll usually lash out at you to avoid cognitive dissonance.
-Why write this then?
-You may ask.
-The article at Petapixel was full of disinformation; disinformation isn’t necessarily threatening but I believe these types of photographers are causing a negative impact on the community and the sales of Sony cameras.
-Moreover, it transcends beyond the drivel, usually in a wave of ignorance (I mean this in the literal sense–lacking knowledge) spewed over comment sections of various YouTube videos.
+The article at Petapixel was full of disinformation; disinformation isn’t necessarily threatening but I believe these types of articles have a direct impact on the sales of Sony cameras.
+It transcends beyond a few fallacious arguments and results in fictitious comments spewed over many websites.
 It is not my intention to convert devout followers of Canon, Nikon or Fuji but rather help those that’re a little more open minded.
-Perhaps those that’re concerned and might be asking themselves, “is there any truth to this article?”, and in my opinion the answer is no, there isn’t.
+Perhaps those that’re concerned and might be asking themselves, “is there any truth to these claims?”, and for the most part, the answer is no.

 Response to the article